António Lima Pereira

-António José Lima Pereira (1 February 1952 – 22 January 2022) was a Portuguese footballer who played as a central defender.
+António José Lima Pereira (1 February 1952 – 22 January 2022) was a Portuguese professional footballer who played as a central defender.

 Club career

 Born in Póvoa de Varzim, Lima Pereira started playing professionally with his hometown club Varzim, making his Primeira Liga debut in the 1976–77 season at the age of 24.
 Two years later he signed for Porto, where he would remain the following 11 campaigns.

 Lima Pereira appeared in 265 competitive games during his spell at the Estádio das Antas, winning four national championships, two domestic cups and four Supercups.
 He also reached the final of the 1983–84 European Cup Winners' Cup as his team lost to Juventus 2–1.
 Aged already 34/35, he was also part of their victorious campaign in the European Cup in 1986–87, although he did not play the decisive match against Bayern Munich due to injury.

 In 1989, Lima Pereira left Porto and joined another northern side, Maia of Segunda Liga, retiring after two seasons at 39.